tirkarp/covid19-resource-library/mobility/safegraph/README.md

 - [**brand-info**](https://docs.safegraph.com/docs#section-brand-info): base information associated with a brand referenced in _Core Places_ data

 **Note**: `core-poi` files on Box are divided into 5 `csv` files.

+## Attribution

+Please do not publish the raw SafeGraph data.
+To attribute SafeGraph in your publications, please include the following:

+> SafeGraph, a data company that aggregates anonymized location data from numerous applications in order to provide insights about physical places.
+To enhance privacy, SafeGraph excludes census block group information if fewer than five devices visited an establishment in a month from a given census block group.